 - Tiny Bernedoodle size (10 to 24 pounds) – mixed with a toy poodle

-One thing you will find when looking for Berniedoodles is discrepancies in the medium and standard.
-Penny is a Standard however only about 50 lbs.
+One thing you will find when looking for Bernedoodles is discrepancies in the medium and standard sizes.
+Penny is standard, however she is only about 50 lbs.

-When you are talking about a mix breed dog in general you typically will get a bit of a range in terms of the appearance of the dog.
-Your breeder should have pictures of past litters from the parent dogs that will give you a good idea of the dogs coat.
-Some Bernedoodles have a more curly coat where some are a bit more straight or wavy.
+When you are talking about a mix breed dog in general, you will typically get a bit of a range in terms of the appearance of the dog.
+Your breeder should have pictures of past litters from the parent dogs which will give you a good idea of the dogs coat.
+Some Bernedoodles have a more curly coat, while others are a bit more straight or wavy.

-The wavier hair is coming from the bernese mountain dog parent and the curly hair comes from the poodle parent.
-A bernedoodle coat can also come in a variety of colors.
-A tri-color bernedoodle has 3 different colors in their coat, however it should be advised that many times as the bernedoodle grows that brown will fade and go away.
+The wavier hair is coming from the Bernese Mountain Dog parent and the curly hair comes from the Poodle parent.
+A Bernedoodle coat can also come in a variety of colors.
+A tri-color Bernedoodle has 3 different colors in their coat.
+However it should be advised that many times as the Bernedoodle grows that brown coloring will fade and go away.

 You are likely reading this post because you want to hear from a real dog owner about what it is like to own a Bernedoodle, instead of reading all the stats.
-Maybe you are already getting your Bernedoodle, or trying to decide if it is the right breed for you, but either way I hope this post is helpful for you!
+Maybe you are already getting your Bernedoodle, or trying to decide if it is the right breed for you.
+Either way, I hope this post is helpful for you!

 Penny is our 9 month old F1 Bernedoodle.
-Her mom was a purebred Bernese Mountain Dog and her Dad was a purebred Standard Poodle.
-Penny is/was a tri-color meaning as a puppy she had the three color markings that are seen on a Bernese Mountain Dog.
+Her mom was a purebred Bernese Mountain Dog and her dad was a purebred Standard Poodle.
+Penny is/was a tri-color Bernedoodle.
+This means that as a puppy she had three color markings that are seen on a Bernese Mountain Dog.

 She is fluffy, with a wavy coat.
 She has the biggest paws I have ever seen, and has quickly learned to rule our house!

-Penny is our first doodle, but we knew we wanted a non shedding dog, and we will never go back after how much we love her!
-She is such a good dog even for her puppy age, and even with her down sides (yes – they do exist) she has been a wonderful addition to our family.
+Penny is our first doodle.
+We knew we wanted a non shedding dog, and we will never go back after how much we love her!
+She is such a good dog even for her puppy age, and even with her down sides.
+Yes, they do exist!
+She has been a wonderful addition to our family.

 Bernedoodle puppies are one of the most expensive of the doodle breeds due to the highly coveted color markings.
 Tri-color coated Bernedoodles are the most coveted and typically the most expensive.

-Because of this high price point and the amount of money that can be made on a Bernedoodle puppy you do have to take care when you are picking a breeder for your puppy, and make sure you find a reputable breeder.
-Take care in your choices so you are not supporting a ‘puppy mill’ where they are mistreating the mother dogs, and keeping them pregnant too often.
+The high cost of a Bernedoodle puppy can lead people open to schemes, which is why it is crucial you find a reputable breeder.
+Be cautious that you are not supporting a ‘puppy mill’ where they are mistreating the mother dogs, and keeping them pregnant too often.

 You may also want to ask if the parents or past litters have had any genetic testing to check for health issues that you don’t want bred into your puppy.
-There are health problems such as hip dysplasia is something you want to look into, however getting an F1 does tend to help there to be less health problems that are bred into the line.
+A common health problem known as hip dysplasia is a condition that is typically seen in Bernedoodles.
+While getting an F1 Bernedoodle lessens the risk of health problems, this is not a guarantee and you’ll want to ensure other diseases aren’t bred into the line.